 - If you need to create a new API key, click on the "Create API Key" button in the top right corner.

 - Give your API key a name and choose the permissions you want to grant it.
 Quolum only requires few permissions.
 Choose "Restricted Access" and then choose Full Access to "Mail Send" and Read Access to "Stats" as shown below

 - Click "Create & View" to create the API key and view its details.

 - You will then see your new API key, along with a "Copy" button that you can use to copy the key to your clipboard.

 The next screen after login into Sendgrid is the consent screen.
 On this screen, Sendgrid confirms whether you authorize Quolum to access your organization's data.

 Once you have granted access to Quolum on Sendgrid's website, Sendgrid is going to send you back to Quolum's page in Step 1, where you started.
 The Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your Sendgrid Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.